ChrisChinchilla/vale-vscode/README.md

 ### Go-to rule

+**This feature is temporarily disabled due to changes in the Vale CLI.
+It will be re-enabled in the future.**

 ![Screenshot of go to rule interface](https://user-images.githubusercontent.com/8785025/89956857-d1635680-dbea-11ea-8e50-8e2715721e5d.png)

 Navigate from an in-editor alert to a rule's implementation on your `StylesPath` by clicking "View Rule".